 Consultation Services

-New England SERVE provides consultation to organizations wishing to measure and improve family-centered care.
+New England SERVE provides consultation to organizations wishing to improve systems of care for children and families.
 Learn more about our services or contact us for further information about how New England SERVE can assist your organization.

 The Catalyst Center: Improving Financing of Care for Children and Youth with Special Health Care Needs

-New England SERVE is working with the Health and Disability Working Group at the Boston University School of Public Health to establish the Catalyst Center, which aims to expand health coverage for CYSHCN and spread innovative financing strategies at local, state and national levels.
+New England SERVE is partnering with the Health and Disability Working Group at the Boston University School of Public Health to disseminate the work of the Catalyst Center, which aims to expand health coverage for CYSHCN and spread innovative financing strategies at local, state and national levels.

 Employee Benefits Study for Children with Special Health Care Needs